library-data-platform/ldlite/srs.md

 ```

 These data can be queried effectively using SQL; contact the Reporting
 SIG for tips and examples.
-Note that the `srs_marctab` table can be
+Note that the `srs_marctab` table contains
-very large, since it contains many rows for every MARC record.
+many rows for every MARC record and can be very large.